0-6-6-0: United States

 The Kansas City Southern Railway used the type as freight engines, with pilots, and had the most of them with twelve locomotives.
 The 0-6-6-0 wheel arrangement was also used to a limited extent on logging railroads and in mountain terminals.

 The Western Maryland Railway had a small fleet of 2-6-6-2 locomotives which, at one time, were the heaviest locomotives in the world, weighing 264 ST. They were all converted to 0-6-6-0 locomotives for heavy switching.

 Uganda

 The Uganda Railway had Mallets of this wheel configuration built by the North British Locomotive Company in 1913.
-They were numbered 109-118 and were designated as the MT class.
+They were numbered 109-118 and were designated as the M class.